Retford: Modern period

-The 16th century began was an unlucky period for Retford.
-At this time, the majority of buildings were of timber and thatch construction.
-However, most of these were destroyed by fires.
 In 1528 a fire destroyed more than three-quarters of the buildings in East Retford.
 By 1552 Retford's population had dropped to 700.
 In 1558 there was an outbreak of plague, which caused 300 deaths in East Retford and killed half the people of West Retford.
 A fire in 1585 was so profound that the people of Worksop raised money for 'the poor men of the late burned town of Retford'.
 Yet another fire struck in 1631 and caused £1,300 worth of damage.